At various points in my past, I’ve wanted to be a philosopher, therapist, teacher, pastor, and technical guru.

 - “I’ve read something that said…”

 I also don’t have the confidence I used to, though.
-Every implementation of logic is a slice (e.g., if A then not B has now defined A or B), and not all slices are made correctly.
+Every logic implementation is a slice, and some logic slices the wrong place.
 I’ve made some severe mistakes, and am now more afraid to carry that certainty into the future.

 - Starting in 2014, I had identified as the Philosopher Accountant, but I gave up on that sometime around 2018.

-- I once had a purpose to fight the over-information age, but I have been broken as of 2024, and that purpose has died with it.
+- I once tried to fight the over-information age, but 2024-2025 has broken me, and that purpose has died with it.

 My story is still unveiling itself as I go, so I’m not sure what to live for at this point.
 I may just be wasting your time.
-God knows everyone these days has a podcast, and it may be wiser to explore someone else’s work if they’re more interesting than what I offer.
+These days, everyone has a podcast, so I recommend you explore someone else if they’re more interesting than me.